A Probabilistic Model to Estimate Number Densities from Column Densities in Molecular Clouds: Results

 \subsection{Application to Polaris and Taurus}

-Within the Milky Way, there is a vast range of different morphologies of GMCs, from diffuse condensations (e.g. the Polaris Flare), low-mass star-forming regions (e.g. Taurus Molecular Cloud), high-mass star-forming regions (e.g. the Orion Molecular Cloud), and quiescent, dense molecular clouds, such as infrared dark clouds (IRDCs) and clouds in the galactic center, such as the ``Brick'' molecular cloud \citep[see reviews by][]{Tan2014, Zucker2023, Henshaw2023}.
+Within the Milky Way, there is a vast range of different morphologies of GMCs, from diffuse condensations (Polaris Flare), low-mass star-forming regions (Taurus Molecular Cloud), high-mass star-forming regions (Orion Molecular Cloud), and quiescent, dense molecular clouds, such as infrared dark clouds (IRDCs) and clouds in the galactic center, such as The Brick molecular cloud \citep[see reviews by][]{Tan2014, Zucker2023, Henshaw2023}.
 Understanding the dynamical and chemical evolution of GMCs is paramount to our understanding of star formation.
 We apply our model to two well-studied molecular clouds, Taurus and the Polaris Flare.
 The column density maps for the Taurus L1495/B213 filament \citep{Kirk2013, Palmeirim2013, Marsh2016} (region N3 in \citet{Kirk2013}) and Polaris Flare \citep{Men'shchikov2010} are taken from the Herschel Gould Belt Survey \citep{Andre2010}.
-Figure \ref{fig:column} shows the column density maps for Taurus and the Polaris Flare, along with two sub-regions we investigate using the full bivariate probability distributions (Method III).
+Figure \ref{fig:column} shows the column density maps for Taurus and the Polaris Flare, along with two subregions we investigate using the full bivariate probability distributions (Method III).